 There are a few little things that we’d like people to know about Bittermens, especially if you’re planning on writing something about us…

 Avery and Janet Glasser started making bitters in 2007.
-Since 2009, we’ve been a Delaware S Corporation.
+Since 2017, we’ve been a Delaware LLC.
 We started making the Xocolatl Mole bitters while living in San Francisco, created the Hopped Grapefruit and Tiki while living in New York City, and formulated the Boston Bittahs when we moved to Boston.

-We are non-potable, which means that the Alcohol and Tobacco Tax and Trade Bureau certified our products as food products, not alcoholic beverages.
-As food products, they can be sold in grocery stores or purchased on the Internet and shipped to any state in the US (and overseas) just like vanilla extract.
+Our bitters are non-beverage alcohol, which means that the Alcohol and Tobacco Tax and Trade Bureau certified our products as food products, not alcoholic beverages.
+As food products, they can be sold in grocery stores or purchased on the Internet and shipped to any state in the US just like vanilla extract.

 Bittermens started production in Somerville, MA at a commercial kitchen that we leased from Taza Chocolate, where we produced everything by hand.
-In January 2011, production moved to Brooklyn, NY, and in February 2013 we relocated to New Orleans, LA, where we still produce every batch ourselves, by hand.
+In January 2011, production moved to Brooklyn, NY, and in February 2013 we relocated to New Orleans, LA.

 We are Bittermens, not Bittermans, Bittermen’s or Bitterman’s.
 If you need to make our company name into a possessive, it’s Bittermens’, not Bittermen’s.
 Bittermens’s is also grammatically correct, but it looks really weird.
 We don’t know why we’re so obsessive about the correct use of the possessive – it probably stems from a stint on our college newspaper.
 Did we just break out in rhyme there?